 Fees and assessment periods

-The fees and assessment period for technical assessment are determined by the relevant assessment modules—use the decision tree in APVMA online services to work out the relevant fees and assessment periods for your technical assessment application.
+The fees and assessment period for technical assessment are determined by the relevant assessment modules – use the decision tree in our Online Services Portal to work out the relevant fees and assessment periods for your technical assessment application.

 Within one month of receiving an application for technical assessment we will notify you: